25 Things The Cruise Stewards Aren’t Telling You About Your Cruise Cabin

 13. You Can Request Things That Never Appear on Any Menu

-Extra hangers.
-An egg crate mattress topper if the bed is too firm.
-Ice bucket refills on demand.
-Extra robes and towels.
-A different pillow type.
-An empty fridge with minibar items moved to storage (more on why that last one matters in #2).
+• An empty fridge with minibar items moved to storage (more on why that last one matters in #2).

-None of it costs anything (typically)!
+And none of it costs anything (typically)!

 12. Balcony Cushions Aren’t Always Cleaned Between Sailings